 “I wanted to put both of those worlds on the same field.
 And, for me, that field where they can both be is in the Uncanny Valley, where nothing is quite real, nothing is quite fake.”

 Obsessive Becoming not only takes on the merging of real and virtual, but also questions biases that privilege one over the other.
 For example, many photographers distinguish their work from digital artists by claiming that unfiltered or unmediated images of real-world events and scenes—the "real"—are more important than the "virtual."
-Yet, in a world in which we can communicate “in person” with remote friends through digital video devices, and where virtual reality is both proving itself invaluable in healthcare applications and turning the neuroscience of perception on its head, Lynn argues that this claim may not be so straight-forward.
+Yet, in a world in which we can communicate “in person” with remote friends through digital video devices, and where virtual reality is turning the neuroscience of perception on its head, Lynn argues that this claim may not be so straight-forward.
 Which is real?
 Which is now?
 Which is more important?
 Lynn’s exploration of the Uncanny Valley unravels the perplexing space between real and virtual experience, asking important questions about what the body’s senses can interpret, and what the human mind can comprehend.
 Will this fusion be “a weird, uncanny experience,” a moment “where you won’t be able to separate the two”?
 Will the confusion of realms overwhelm the senses?
 Will it be too difficult to comprehend?
 In Obsessive Becoming, pixels and particles are merged; representation, model, and simulation are blurred.
 What Lynn produces is a virtual reality fused with a real virtuality.

 The project is also in part about making people aware of the mediation involved in all images: “the medium is the message,” as Marshall McLuhan used to say.
 Lynn is compelled to explore the materiality of photography—to contemplate and reconsider the ways in which image-making is a process.
-Lynn holds neither digital or analog photography in higher regard, as, from his perspective, all images are constructed as soon as the shutter is pressed and a series of filters are added to a scene.
+Lynn holds neither digital or analog photography in higher regard as, from his perspective, all images are constructed as soon as the shutter is pressed and a series of filters are added to a scene.
 The work also pushes back at the constraints of commercial photography, joining digital with analog image-making, and combining artistic technique with scientific rigor to produce new beauty.

 Trained at the ArtCenter College of Design in Pasadena, CA, Lynn found his artistic instincts buried in favor of the driving factor of commercial work: speed.
 The value of commercial photography is placed in the framing of the shot and its rapid delivery, tethering the camera to a computer so a pre-set processing occurs instantaneously.
 Uninterested in this commercially-oriented environment, Lynn wanted to see how far he could depart from standardized fashion portraiture or advertising and, “still make something amazing.”